 In a helmet test, the instrumental head form measures the linear and angular accelerations.
-While we could use the acceleration pulses to predict the risk for a brain injury, the strain commuted by the FE model has shown to better predict the risk of brain injury than the acceleration-base criteria.
+While we could use the acceleration pulses to predict the risk for a brain injury, the strain commuted by the FE model has been shown to better predict the risk of brain injury than the acceleration-based criteria.

 The model incorporates 50.000 elements connected with nodes (think “LEGO”, except in a computer program), allowing us to apply acceleration pulses to the elements representing the skull in the model.
 The FE software (LSDYNA) then computes the strain (deformation) in each element representing the brain.

-We use the FE model to test the same model of helmet with and without the Mips® safety system.
+We use the FE model to test the same model of the helmet with and without the Mips® safety system.
 By comparing the brain strain induced by the FE model in both helmet versions, we can be sure that when the Mips® safety system-equipped helmet reduces stress on the brain, the results are accurate and repeatable.

 The FE model developed at KTH in Stockholm is exceedingly robust.
-It is used by 20 scientific publications has even predicted the precise location of brain injury in real-world accident reconstructions.
+It is used by 20 scientific publications and has even predicted the precise location of brain injury in real-world accident reconstructions.